toblum/ESPTeamsPresence/docs/buy.md

 - https://www.amazon.de/Aukru-20cm-female-female-Steckbr%C3%BCcken-Drahtbr%C3%BCcken/dp/B00OL6JZ3C
 - https://de.aliexpress.com/item/32987024879.html

-And you need a simple Micro-USB cable to flash the ESP32 and power it later.
+And you also need a simple Micro-USB cable to flash the ESP32 and power it later.
 You definitely have one lying around somewhere.